kelzier/security-notes/Network/packets/TCP-3-way-handshake.md

 ----------------------------------------|
 ```

-Packet `135` is telling us that the maximum payload size it will accept is 131 bytes, but as we already know the window scale we can adjust that value:
+Packet `135` is telling us that the maximum data size it will accept is `131` bytes, but as we already know the window scale we can adjust that value:

 > 2^9 = 512
 > 131 * 512 = 67,072

-Packet `199` is telling us that the maximum payload size it will accept is 65535 bytes, but as we already know the window scale we can adjust that value:
+Packet `199` is telling us that the maximum data size it will accept is `65535` bytes, but as we already know the window scale we can adjust that value:

 > 2^9 = 512
 > 63355 * 512 = 33,553,920